 Section 5: Duties and Powers

-Board shall be established through an area wide election and board appointments to serve as the Governing Body.
+The Board shall be established through an area wide election and board appointments to serve as the Governing Body.
 The Board shall guide and coordinate the achievement of the goals, objectives and activities of the Neighborhood Council.
 The work of the Board shall include:

 Establish rules for its proceedings and operation

+Convene no less than 10 board meetings annually

-Convene no less than
+Convene no less than 10 general meetings annually

 Communicate the issues, position and recommendations of the community to the city council and other officials